BradDunagan/emscript-cpython/README.md

 ```
 Which will create a subdirectory named emscripten-cpython and put this repository there.

-To specify a different directory specify the directory name at the end.
+To install in a different directory specify the directory name at the end.
 For example
 ```
     $ git clone https://github.com/BradDunagan/emscript-cpython.git my-browserified-cpython
 ```